Skip to main content

 If your Frontier Fiber Wi-Fi keeps disconnecting, the most common causes are router placement issues, Wi-Fi channel congestion, or outdated firmware.
 Start by checking your router's position, switch to a less congested Wi-Fi channel, and ensure firmware is up to date — these three steps resolve most intermittent connection drops.

 A solid fiber connection means nothing if your Wi-Fi keeps cutting out.
 Frontier Fiber delivers reliable speeds to your ONT, but the wireless signal between your router and devices can be disrupted by interference, distance, and configuration issues.
 This guide walks through every fix, from quick adjustments to advanced solutions.
 Need immediate help?
-Call Frontier at 1-855-981-6281.
+Frontier at .

 Quick Diagnostic: Is It Wi-Fi or Your Fiber Connection?